 - Publish Date

-Queen Elizabeth II's former personal chef Darren McGrady has shared some of her favourite recipes - and first up is the royal tea scone.
+As we continue to mourn the passing of Queen Elizabeth II, her former personal chef Darren McGrady has shared some of her favourite recipes - including the royal tea scone.

 And while you probably think royal scones are impossible to replicate, you might be surprised by just how simple they are!